cscorley/dissertation/chapters/1_introduction/2_motivation.md

 configurations may be better suited for different tasks [@Marcus-Poshyvanyk_2005; @Abadi-etal_2008].

-Likewise, we must also make choices with respect to corpus construction, as LDA can achieve higher performance by adjusting certain elements of a corpus [@Biggers-etal_2014] or by increasing and decreasing the importance of certain elements of the corpus [@Bassett-Kraft_2013].
-While we do not have enough source code in changesets to extract fully parsed elements -- such as comments, identifiers, literals, and so on -- we do have structure in the changeset itself in the form of the `diff` (see Figure \ref{fig:diff}).
-That is, we have lines removed and added that represent the change, lines for context for where the change is to be applied, and a natural language commit message describing the change.
+Likewise, I must also make choices with respect to corpus construction, as LDA can achieve higher performance by adjusting certain elements of a corpus [@Biggers-etal_2014] or by increasing and decreasing the importance of certain elements of the corpus [@Bassett-Kraft_2013].
+While I do not have enough source code in changesets to extract fully parsed elements -- such as comments, identifiers, literals, and so on -- I do have structure in the changeset itself in the form of the `diff` (see Figure \ref{fig:diff}).
+That is, I have lines removed and added that represent the change, lines for context for where the change is to be applied, and a natural language commit message describing the change.